Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 Want to ride the iconic Sky Capsule?
 Seats fill up fast, so it’s best to book ahead.
 You’ll choose your station and time when you reserve.

-Check station and time availability and book your discounted ticket HERE
+Check station and time availability, and book your discounted ticket HERE

 A photo of the Sky Capsule on the tracks above the Haeundae Beach train in Busan